MicrosoftDocs/azure-docs/articles/app-service/webjobs-sdk-how-to.md

 * [Attributes](../azure-functions/functions-bindings-storage-queue-trigger.md#attributes-and-annotations).
 The attributes to use for the binding type.
 * [Configuration](../azure-functions/functions-bindings-storage-queue-trigger.md#configuration).
 Explanations of the attribute properties and constructor parameters.
 * [Usage](../azure-functions/functions-bindings-storage-queue-trigger.md#usage).
 The types you can bind to and information about how the binding works.
 For example: polling algorithm, poison queue processing.

+> [!NOTE]
-For a list of binding reference articles, see "Supported bindings" in the [Triggers and bindings](../azure-functions/functions-triggers-bindings.md#supported-bindings) article for Azure Functions.
-In that list, the HTTP, Webhooks, and Event Grid bindings are supported only by Azure Functions, not by the WebJobs SDK.
+> The HTTP, Webhooks, and Event Grid bindings are supported only by Azure Functions, not by the WebJobs SDK.

+For a full list of bindings supported in Azure Functions runtime, see [Supported bindings](../azure-functions/functions-triggers-bindings.md#supported-bindings).

 ## Attributes for Disable, Timeout, and Singleton
 With these attributes, you can control function triggering, cancel functions, and ensure that only one instance of a function runs.